Don’t be tempted to shortcut your law firm’s marketing efforts by signing up for one of the many unreputable lawyer awards and ranking services.

 And once you sign up for one of these spammy awards, be prepared for your email inbox to overflow with similar offers.
 This can happen once you are on their “radar.”

-Ideas That Don’t Involve Lawyer Awards and Rankings
+Ideas That Don’t Involve Lawyer Rankings

 When it comes to marketing your practice or law firm, there’s no “magic bullet” that will earn you business.
 It takes time, effort and consistency to reach your goals.
 Here are a few quick ideas, given the current climate: